akshataupadhye/Predictive-model-using-physicochemical-attributes/README.md

 Now I will move on to train a KNN classifier with the best parameters to make predictions for the quality of wine.
 #
 ### Final model
 I have trained a KNN classifier that predicts the quality of wine with the best set of parameters.
-The model can predict the quality of wine with an accuracy score of 0.8136.
+The model can predict the quality of wine with an accuracy score of 0.8136 which is a 30% improvement over our baseline linear regression model.

  - The code is designed to save the model predictions into a csv file.